openearth/xbeach-docs/docs/xbeach_manual.rst

    #.
 What nourishment type is most effective in reducing the impact of
       a storm and do you have an explanation for this?

 #.
-In the folder “banquette” you find a final simulation in which a
+In the folder âbanquetteâ you find a final simulation in which a
    special beach nourishment type is evaluated named a banquette.
 This beach nourishment has a highly elevated flat area that connects to the dune foot on which beach restaurants can be build.